wangyusheng1985/test-oprensty-dynamic-upstream/README.md

 # test-oprensty-dynamic-upstream

-This is a test case of dynamic upstream.
-I found a different between with slash and without slash at the  end of proxy_pass.
+This is a openresty's test case with dynamic upstream。 I found a different between with slash and without slash in the location end.